 A mutually beneficial resolution can allow you to keep your business interests intact and provide substantial value for an ex-spouse.
 An example would be letting a former spouse retain the house or car in exchange for relinquishing interest in the business.
 If this kind of deal is not an option, a qualified family lawyer can advise you.

-Hire an Experienced Family Attorney for a Business Valuation During a Maryland Divorce
+Hire an Experienced Family Attorney for a Business Valuation During a Baltimore Divorce

-At the Law Offices of Randolph Rice, we can represent you in all aspects of divorce in Baltimore and all of Maryland, including the division of property and the valuation of a business.
+At the Law Offices of Randolph Rice, we can represent you in all aspects of divorce in Baltimore, including the division of property and the valuation of a business.
 These are complex financial issues that require an experienced team.
 Call us at (410) 694-7291 for a free consultation today.